TangramDev/Sunny/README.md

 # Sunny: You Are the Girl just I Want Most
-In the spring of 2018, a girl broke into my world, perhaps by accident, perhaps by a certain destiny, this girl attracted me deeply from all angles, and made me fascinated and excited about her every day.
+In the spring of 2018, a girl broke into my world, perhaps by accident, perhaps by a certain destiny, she attracted me deeply from all angles, and made me fascinated and excited about her every day.
 From that moment on, she became a brand, deeply engraved in my work.
-After more than two years, she finally became a beautiful girl.
+More than two years later, she finally became a beautiful and elegant girl.
 Can she attract the elite of this world with her unique charm?
 Will it be a flash in the pan?
 With these excitement and uneasiness, I opened the curtain that belongs to her...

 ## Why Develop Sunny?